Crystal Fighters

-Crystal Fighters are an English-Spanish electronic music band, formed in 2007, in London, England, and in Navarre, Spain.
+Crystal Fighters are an English-Spanish electronic music band, formed in 2007.
 Their debut album, Star of Love, was released in October 2010 in the UK and was released in the US through Atlantic Records in April 2012.
-Their second album entitled Cave Rave was released on 27 May 2013 and their third, Everything Is My Family was released on 21 October 2016.
-Their latest album titled Gaia & Friends was released on 1 March 2019.
+Their second album, Cave Rave, was released on 27 May 2013 and their third, Everything Is My Family was released on 21 October 2016.
+Their fourth album titled Gaia & Friends was released on 1 March 2019.
+Their most recent album titled LIGHT+ was released on 3 November 2023.

 Career

 Formation and early years

 Crystal Fighters consists of Sebastian Pringle (lead vocals, guitar), Gilbert Vierich (electronics, guitars, txalaparta, percussion), Graham Dickson (guitar/txalaparta), Laure Stockley (vocals) and Mimi Borrelli (vocals).

 Pringle, Vierich, and Dickson began making music under various guises before being joined by Laure Stockley and Mimi Borelli.
-The band added Andrea Marongiu as their drummer in September 2010 at the Isle of Wight's Festival.
+The band added Andrea Marongiu as their drummer in September 2010.

 The group took their name Crystal Fighters from an unfinished opera which Stockley's grandfather had penned during his final months of insanity.
 Stockley came across the manuscript while clearing out the reclusive old man's remote home in the Basque countryside.
-She quickly became obsessed by the intriguing scrawls within it and shared it with the others.
+She became obsessed by the intriguing scrawls within it and shared it with the others.
 Captivated by its seemingly prophetic contents, the band took on the name and formed in an attempt to expand upon the wild and deranged spirit of Stockley's grandfather's writings.
 "We started writing music around the book and learning about Basque culture and how the music and history has evolved.
-From there we decided we wanted to finish the opera and do a live show that would get across some of the amazing, crazy...stuff that was in this book.
+From there we decided we wanted to finish the opera and do a live show that would get across some of the amazing, crazy... stuff that was in this book.
 So we crafted this live show around the book and wrote new music based on its directions and looking at Basque music as a whole." explains Vierich.